-- The African Nova Scotian History Challenges are open to all students, classes, and schools across Nova Scotia. - Submissions will be accepted from December 1, 2021 to February 18, 2022. - All awards include cash bursaries. - All requested information must be filled out in the registration form to be included in the judging process. - The judge's decisions will be deemed final. - Judges will consider content, grade level, creativity, and presentation when evaluating each submission.
-Please review our criteria to gain a better understanding of the judging process. - Prizes will be awarded by category: high school (Grades 10-12); junior high (Grades 7-9); and elementary (P-6). - Submissions post marked or delivered after the deadline will not be considered. - Teachers may submit one class entry only. - Submissions will not be returned unless accompanied by a self-addressed, stamped envelope. - Only award winners will be contacted. - A complete list of award winners will be published on our website (dbdli.ca).
+- The African Nova Scotian History Challenges are open to all students, classes, and schools across Nova Scotia. - Submissions will be accepted from December 1, 2022 to February 20, 2023. - All awards include cash bursaries. - All requested information must be filled out in the registration form to be included in the judging process. - The judge's decisions will be deemed final. - Judges will consider content, grade level, creativity, and presentation when evaluating each submission.
+Please review our criteria to gain a better understanding of the judging process. - Prizes will be awarded by category: high school (Grades 10-12); junior high (Grades 7-9); and elementary (P-6). - Submissions post marked or delivered after the deadline will not be considered. - Submissions will not be returned unless accompanied by a self-addressed, stamped envelope. - Only award winners will be contacted. - A complete list of award winners will be published on our website (dbdli.ca).

-Please mail or deliver your entries from December 1, 2021 to February 18, 2022 to:
+Please mail or deliver your entries by February 20, 2023 to:

-The African Nova Scotian History Challenges

-Delmore "Buddy" Daye Learning Institute

-5450 Cornwallis Street, Halifax, NS B3K 1A9
+The African Nova Scotian History Challenges Delmore "Buddy" Daye Learning Institute 5450 Cornwallis Street, Halifax, NS B3K 1A9